Stephen Flemmi: Criminal career

-After leaving the military, Steve "The Rifleman" Flemmi, along with his brother Vincent, joined the Roxbury Gang in the late 1950s.
+After leaving the military, Stephen Flemmi, along with his brother Vincent, joined the Roxbury Gang in the late 1950s.
 The gang was led by the brothers Walter, William and Edward "Wimpy" Bennett and controlled bookmaking and drug dealing in the Roxbury and South End neighborhoods of Boston.
-A soft-spoken and slender man of around 5-feet-8 and 140 pounds, Flemmi operated out of the Marconi Club, a combination bookmaker's, massage parlor and brothel, in Roxbury.
+Flemmi became a protégé of Walter and "Wimpy" Bennett, taking and collecting bets for the brothers' numbers racket, which they ran from their headquarters at Walter's Lounge, a Dudley Street nightclub.
+A handsome, soft-spoken and slender man of around 5-feet-8 and 140 pounds, Flemmi operated out of the Marconi Club, a combination bookmaker's, massage parlor and brothel, in Roxbury.
 Although he had a reputation as a ruthless killer, Flemmi was a popular man who was fond of nightlife, cars and the company of young women.

-Flemmi, along with his mentors Walter and "Wimpy" Bennett, became a confidential informant for the Boston Police Department detective William Stuart, who offered protection to the gangsters in exchange for information on their criminal rivals.
+Flemmi, along with his mentors Walter and "Wimpy" Bennett, became a confidential informant for the Boston Police Department detective William "Bill" Stuart, who offered protection to the gangsters in exchange for information on their criminal rivals.
 In September 1964, Stuart saved the lives of Stephen Flemmi and his brother Vincent by intervening at gunpoint to stop the hoodlum William McCarthy from gunning down the pair.
 McCarthy had sought revenge on the Flemmi brothers after Vincent Flemmi had killed his associate, Leo Lowry.

 During the 1960s, gang warfare erupted in Boston and across New England, with Irish and Italian gangsters battling over control of lucrative criminal rackets.
-The fiercest fighting involved two rival Irish mob groups, the Winter Hill Gang and the Charlestown Mob.
+The fiercest fighting involved two rival Irish mob groups, the Winter Hill Gang and the Charlestown Gang.
 Flemmi and his friends Joseph "the Animal" Barboza and Francis "Cadillac Frank" Salemme were recruited by the Winter Hill Gang and fulfilled a string of lucrative murder contracts during the gang wars.
 In addition to his links with Irish gangsters in Somerville, Flemmi associated with the Italian Mafia.
 Flemmi formed a partnership with his childhood friend Salemme, and the duo became enforcers, bookmakers and loan sharks for the Patriarca crime family in Boston's North End.